-Three decades later, Jim Sterk, WSU's current director of athletics, knows the feeling. ering courtesy ALSC Grant Construction
+Three decades later, Jim Sterk, WSU's current director of athletics, knows the feeling.

 " sports

 That's why he pushed for the first part of a renovation, which includes new bathrooms and improved concession area that game-goers will see this season.
 And it's why he's seeking \$42 million more for adding more seats and premium seating in Phase III, which he hopes will be underway in 2009.